 These assessments will be carried out by local health and social care organisations.

 Make sure your digital health technology is DTAC ready.

 Get email updates about changes to the DTAC

 DTAC will naturally iterate as legislation and standards change.
 We will update on changes through our Transformation bulletin.
 To keep up to date, subscribe to our Transformation bulletin.

 Information for tech developers

-The DTAC provides a consistent question set and enables you to present the same consistent and proportionate set of evidence to organisations buying your digital health technologies.
-It sets out the standards expected for entry into the NHS and social care.
+The DTAC provides a consistent question set and enables you to present the same consistent and proportionate set of evidence to organisations buying and using your digital health technologies.
+It sets out the standards expected for entry into and continued use in the NHS and social care.

 You should make sure your product meets the assessment criteria, gathering the required evidence - you may choose to use a third party to do this for you.
 You may be asked to provide this evidence during the procurement process.